tnagels/Particle-WordPress-Integration/README.md

 After getting to know Particle during my work at [Rombit](http://www.rombit.be), this plugin was created as a way to experiment with Particle from within my own blog.
 It started out as a simple idea for a coffee-counter (I drink too much of the stuff) and once I started, I wanted to create a full plugin.
 ## Functionality
 In its current form the plugin adds shortcode functionality for Particle to your WordPress blog.
 By embedding a shortcode, you can include variables & call functions from one particle device in your blog.
 In this way you could link the real world with this information on your site.

 Currently the shortcodes are only executed when loading a page, so it falls short of full interactivity.
-But the idea is there, so consider this a proof-of-concept.
+WordPress actually would support this quite well, but I did not see the need to implement this.
+The idea is there, so consider this a proof-of-concept.
 ## Credits
 This code relies heavily on the [Particle PHP library](https://github.com/harrisonhjones/phpParticle) as written by Harrison Jones.
 ## How to use